ngaut/stackvm/spec.md

 6. Plan Structure
 7. Best Practices
 8. Example Plan
-9. Error Handling and Adjustments

-## 1. Overview of the Stack-Based VM
+## 1. Overview of the VM
-The Stack-Based VM executes plans consisting of a sequence of instructions.
+The VM executes plans consisting of a sequence of instructions.
 Each instruction performs a specific operation and may interact with variables stored in a variable store.
 The VM supports conditional execution and can handle dependencies between instructions through variable assignments and references.

 ### Key features:
 - **Variable Store**: A key-value store where variables are stored and accessed by name.
 - **Instruction Execution**: Instructions are executed sequentially unless control flow is altered by conditional statements.
 - **Plan Parsing**: Plans are provided in JSON format and parsed by the VM.
-- **Error Handling**: The VM logs errors and can adjust plans based on execution failures.

 ## 2. Instruction Format
 Each instruction in the plan is represented as a JSON object with the following keys: